-- Registrations with the BSSH can be made throughout the year - Course registration is for 5 years - The Diploma examination will be held annually
+- Registrations with the BSSH can be made throughout the year - Course registration is for a maximum of 5 academic years (Excluding any interruptions to study) - The Diploma examination will be held annually

 20.1.
 Contacts

 A full list of post and important contacts is included below.